 Are you a mom?

 You’ve probably got a lot of baby gear.
 Think: a crib, a car seat, a playset.
 Don’t let them collect dust when your kid starts growing out of all that stuff.
 You can rent out those old baby necessities to traveling parents.
 Because it costs how much to check a stroller on a plane?!

-Check out this peer-to-peer rental site called goBaby.
+Check out this list of places to sell old clothes.
 There, parents who are traveling can hit you up for that stroller or car seat so they don’t have to travel with the cumbersome gear.

 And you can make some money.
 Sounds like a win-win.

 Working from home is wonderful, but sometimes it’s nice just to experience a new space — perhaps in a new town or a new country.

 Consider house sitting.
 People will pay you big bucks to look after their house (and maybe a pet or two) while they’re away.

 If you’re not sure where to find these types of gigs, there are tons of websites out there that’ll help, including House Sitters America and Mind My House.

 State treasuries throughout the U.S. have more than $43 billion in unclaimed funds, according to The New York Times.
 Just sitting around!
 Waiting for you to come play lost and found.

 To take matters into your own hands and see if you have any unclaimed money floating around, check with the National Association of Unclaimed Property Administrators.